-We are proud sponsors of nasen (the National Association for Special Educational Needs) and also support other charities and organisations.
+We are proud sponsors of the National Autistic Society and nasen (the National Association for Special Educational Needs) and also support other charities and organisations.
 We feel that this helps to set us apart from other agencies and demonstrates that we take our responsibility to the SEND sector seriously.